nodeca/nodeca/docs/nodeca-technical/api-tree-and-data.md

     assets_root           # Root URL for assets `//nodeca.com/assets/`
     bundle                # info about namespaces from static builder router                # router instance, filled with routes from config

+    # server-specific

+    mongoose              # mongoose instanse (it's not part of nlib, depends on application) redis                 # redis instanse (also depends on application)

     # client-specific